NorDiaChange: Diachronic Semantic Change Dataset for Norwegian: Meaning change in the Norwegian language of the 20th century

 \paragraph{Rev} Intended for its possible sense of \eng{joint}, the word \norex{rev} turned out to show other changes over time.
 Both time periods show frequent usage of the expected sense \eng{fox}, but we observe that the sense of \eng{reef} has become more frequent.

 \paragraph{Pære} The sense of \eng{light bulb} seems to have been present in both periods, but with only 2 cases in the earlier period, and 9 in the latter.
 Interestingly, the \eng{pear (fruit)} sense becomes less frequent, according to our data.
 This is contrary to our original expectations, as one would expect there to be more mention of the electric bulbs.
-According to the N-gram service it also seems like the frequency of the less ambiguous \norex{lyspære} \eng{light bulb} is present in both time periods, but steadily increasing.
+According to the N-gram service, the less ambiguous \norex{lyspære} \eng{light bulb} is present in both time periods, but steadily increasing, with a higher frequency in the latter period.